Chart Color Schemes

 Reedy Creek lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The suburb of Reedy Creek (Qld) had an estimated population of 7,731 as of November 2025, according to AreaSearch's analysis of ABS population updates and new addresses.
-This figure reflects a growth of 319 people since the 2021 Census, which recorded a population of 7,412.
-The current resident population estimate is 7,718, based on AreaSearch's examination of the latest ERP data release by ABS (June 2024), and includes an additional 3 validated new addresses since the Census date.
-This results in a population density ratio of 1,206 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade, Reedy Creek has shown consistent growth with a compound annual growth rate of 2.0%, outperforming its SA3 area.
-Overseas migration contributed approximately 52.0% to overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Reedy Creek (Qld) statistical area (Lv2)'s population is estimated at around 7,908 as of Nov 2025.
+This reflects an increase of 496 people (6.7%) since the 2021 Census, which reported a population of 7,412 people.
+The change is inferred from the resident population of 7,899 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 3 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,233 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The Reedy Creek (Qld) SA2's 6.7% growth since the 2021 census exceeded the SA3 area's 5.9%, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 52.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilised.
-Future population trends indicate an above median growth for Australia's non-metropolitan areas, with the suburb expected to increase by 1,595 persons to reach a total of 9,326 by 2041, reflecting a 23.8% increase over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+As we examine future population trends, an above median population growth of Australia's non-metropolitan areas is projected, with the area expected to increase by 1,596 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 21.0% over the 17 years.

 Frequently Asked Questions - Population